-Unlike in RCA whereby congestion information must be aggregated and propagated across the network, INT relies only on temperature information available in the immediate neighborhood.
+Unlike in RCA where congestion information must be aggregated and propagated across the network, INT relies only on temperature information available in the immediate neighbourhood.
 This effectively reduces the amount of logic within the monitoring network.
-INT's temperature monitor consists of only a few registers to store the latest temperature measurements from neighboring routers as well as the local temperature.
-The local temperature is placed on the outgoing temperature channels to the router's immediate neighbors, as shown in Fig. 1(b) and (c).
+INT's temperature monitor only consists of a few registers to store the latest temperature measurements from neighbouring routers, as well as the local temperature.
+The local temperature is placed on the outgoing temperature channels to the router's immediate neighbours, as shown in Figure 1(b) and (c).
 The area and power overheads imposed by this channel consist mainly of the link drivers.
-The magnitude of these overheads is determined by the width of the temperature vector, which depends on the resolution of the temperature sensor and the maximum operating range.
-However, given the nonaggregating nature of this monitoring network, transitions on the temperature channel occur only when new temperature measurements are available from the sensor (typically every 50-100 μ s [4]).
-The power overheads of the temperature channel are thus minimal as compared with the data channel and RCA-type networks.
+The magnitude of these overheads is determined by the width of the temperature vector, which in turn depends on the resolution of the temperature sensor, and the maximum operating range.
+However, given the non-aggregating nature of this monitoring network, transitions on the temperature channel occur only once new temperature measurements are available from the sensor (typically every $50 - 100\mu s$ [4]).
+The power overheads of the temperature channel are thus minimal as compared to the data channel, and RCA-type networks.